ms143desh/mongodb-coding/README.md

 2. `mvn package`
 3. `java -jar <JAR_NAME> <MONGODB_CONNECTION_STRING>`
 4. By default application runs on MongoDB `localhost:27017`
 5. Application runs on port `localhost:5001`.
-Change the port in applicatio as per requirement.
+Change the port in application as per requirement.

 # Tested